cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 # Natively Signed CBOR Certificates {#native-CBOR}

 The difference between CBOR compressed X.509 certificate and natively signed CBOR certificate is that the signature is calculated over the CBOR encoding of the CBOR sequence TBSCertficate rather than the DER encoded ASN.1 data.
-This removes entirely the need for ASN.1 DER and base64 encoding which reduces the processing in the authenticating devices, and avoids known complexities with these encoding.
+This removes entirely the need for ASN.1 DER and base64 encoding which reduces the processing in the authenticating devices and avoids known complexities with these encoding.

 Natively signed CBOR certificates can be applied in devices that are only required to authenticate to natively signed CBOR certificate compatible servers.
 This is not a major restriction for many IoT deployments, where the parties issuing and verifying certificates can be a restricted ecosystem which not necessarily involves public CAs.

 CBOR compressed X.509 certificates provides an intermediate step between {{RFC7925}} profiled X.509 certificates and natively signed CBOR certificates: An implementation of CBOR compressed X.509 certificates contains both the CBOR encoding of the X.509 certificate and the signature operations sufficient for natively signed CBOR certificates.

-The natively signed approch based on DER encoded X.509 certificatines described in this document has a lot of benefits.
-A CA can use existing ASN.1 machinery to create a DER encoded certificate, the DER encoded certificate can then be transform to CBOR before signing.
+The natively signed approach based on DER encoded X.509 certificates described in this document has a lot of benefits.
+A CA can use existing ASN.1 machinery to create a DER encoded certificate, the DER encoded certificate can then be transformed to CBOR before signing.

 # Security Considerations {#sec-cons}

 The CBOR profiling of X.509 certificates does not change the security assumptions needed when deploying standard X.509 certificates but decreases the number of fields transmitted, which reduces the risk for implementation errors.